 Danny Infantino is originally from Queens, NY.
 He began his study of guitar at age fourteen with jazz finger-style guitarist Howard Morgen, and later studied with classical guitarist William Matthews in New York City.
-After years of performing as a musician in various venues, he completed his B.A. in music at St. Andrews Presbyterian College in North Carolina.
-Danny continued his study of classical guitar under Christopher Berg at the University of South Carolina where he received a Master of Music degree in classical guitar performance in 1993.
+After years of performing as a guitarist and singer, he earned a B.A. in Music at St. Andrews Presbyterian College in North Carolina.
+Danny continued his study of classical guitar under Christopher Berg at the University of South Carolina, where he received a Master of Music degree in classical guitar performance in 1993.

 His own recording credits include thirteen CD recordings featuring his own arrangements and compositions.
 Danny’s music has been featured in films and on national television.

-Danny resides in Pinehurst, NC, where he provides private music instruction, and performs regularly as a soloist, as well as with his wife, violinist Seren Infantino.
+Danny resides in Pinehurst, NC, where he provides private music instruction, and provides live music for special events with his wife, violinist Seren Infantino.